 The history of Hollywood stretches back over a hundred years, and includes events that seem to not only defy conventional explanations, but which have also reshaped the world in drastic and often destructive ways.
 The task of accurately documenting this history is made considerably more difficult due to the unstable fabric of reality that continues to alter past events, despite numerous written complaints and general threats of violence from Hollywood's resident historians.

 The region that would gradually become Hollywood, located in California on the western coast of the United States of America, was always a site of extreme instability in multiple ways.
 Numerous historical earthquakes helped to shape and define the locale, with the last major earthquake of the pre-Hollywood era being the Great Quake of 1906.
 At the time it was claimed to have been caused by Mrs. Mulroney's mule, which according to folklore had kicked the fault line after being startled by an unusually large potato.
-But the likelihood is that this reasoning is rooted in the severe anti-Irish sentiment of the era, and therefore lacks weight as a valid scientific explanation.
+But the likelihood is that this reasoning is rooted in the severe anti-Irish sentiment of the era, and so was no longer considered a valid scientific explanation by the mid-1980s.

 Archeological digs across Hollywood have shown that, despite the present-day reputation that the film industry is the sole source of the area's weirdness, it has been a nexus of strange events and dimensional breaches dating back tens of thousands, possibly even millions of years.
 However, it wasn't until the arrival of the film industry that Hollywood's cataclysmic properties could be effectively exploited for profit.